 But it does have that structuring sports-movie goal, and more besides.
 Here's where I admit that maybe I'm an idiot (it's literally the title), but the first time I watched it, National Velvet genuinely surprised me as to where it ended up; title or not, I think it's supposed to be a surprise, playing a clever trick by having Mi be the ex-jockey with a tragic background, and leaning hard into the possibility that his redemption is somehow tied to his riding the Pie in the big race.
-It's an old movie and I've marked this for spoilers, so you know that he doesn't—the heroine doesn't spend the climax of her own movie doing nothing, even if it helps awfully that in a 1944 film it's extremely plausible that she could have done nothing, rather than having her hair shorn off on camera to masquerade as her own jockey.
+It's an old movie and I've marked this for spoilers, so you know that he doesn't—the heroine doesn't spend the climax of her own movie doing nothing, even if it helps awfully that in a 1944 film it's extremely plausible that she could have done nothing, rather than having her hair shorn off to masquerade as her own jockey.
 Being from 1944 gives this turn extra oomph, because there's no sense of obligation or calculation to it.
 Yet I wouldn't say there's no intentionality to the gender politics here: there's some interesting stuff in the corners going on foreshadowing Velvet's own performance of masculinity, which makes it even weirder for 1944 than having a shit joke.

 And so Velvet rides in her race, which is where Brown's usual emotional ambivalence comes in.
 It's less the case for Velvet, who sought nothing but the achievement, than for us in the audience, who are invited to understand the contours of Velvet's achievement vastly better than she can.
 Consenting to front her daughter the entry fees to the race, her mother sits down to have a little talk with her, and if Taylor comprehends much of this on Velvet's behalf, she betrays little of Velvet's comprehension through her big eyes and beaming smile (though I adore the little detail that Velvet knew her mother had kept the prize money from her own athletic triumph, and that her mother knows very well that Velvet is trying to manipulate her with childish cunning; Revere won an Oscar and deservedly so).
 Anyway, Mrs. Brown tries to give her daughter the benefit of her experience, for when she swam the Channel she too did the single greatest thing she would ever do early in life, with nothing but conventionality to look forward to afterwards; and Revere's unadorned performance lets you know that she doesn't regret that, exactly, and she can contextualize it and be happy because she's a grown-up, but it's still a dull ache that's followed her ever since.
 Thus from this comparatively early moment, brought back home in the end, National Velvet is pervaded with this mild sense of preemptive emptiness, that win or lose (and because she's a girl, Velvet ultimately must win and lose), this is it.
 It's still a big high to see her beat the pack, but there's a clear-eyed maturity here; it has the courage to at least pose the question for Velvet, "what now?", and it can only hope that whatever it is, it contents her.